NREL/BEEAM/FMU/benchtop_demo/README.md

 ### idf ###

-Contains the EnergyPlus input description file (IDF) and supporting files required to build the FMU.
+Contains the EnergyPlus input description file (IDF) `in.idf` and supporting files required to build the FMU.

 ### fmu ###

-Contains the functional mockup unit (FMU) built from the EnergyPlus IDF.
+Contains the functional mockup unit (FMU) `in.fmu` built from the EnergyPlus IDF.

 ### data ###